Page Illustration

 You can purchase a depreciation waiver on your car insurance policy if you meet the following criteria:

-• The vehicle is less than 3 years old
+• The vehicle is less than three years old

-• You have Collision & Comprehensive or All Perils.
-(Learn about Physical Damage Coverages)
+• You have Collision & Comprehensive or All Perils Insurance (Learn about Physical Damage Coverages)

 • You have the Depreciation Waiver on your current policy and are switching to BIG

-The cost of additional tires (winters), batteries, after-market upgrades or parts are not included in the amount you would receive from your insurance company.
+• The cost of additional tires (winters), batteries, after-market upgrades, and parts are not included in the amount you would receive from your insurance company.

 Enjoy your new wheels worry-free!
-The depreciation waiver is totally worth the few extra dollars a month that could save you thousands, not to mention incredible financial hardship and stress.
-If you have a new vehicle, add it to your policy today!
-Contact a broker now, or get a quote online.
+If you have a new vehicle, add car insurance depreciation waiver coverage to your policy today.
+Contact a broker now, or get a car insurance quote online in minutes.